 Your Yoga at Home No Equipment Routine: Step-by-Step

-This routine blends poses for flexibility, strength, and relaxation.
-Follow along and adjust as needed for your comfort.
+This routine blends flexibility, strength, and relaxation.
+Follow along and tweak anything so it fits what feels good for you.

 Warm-Up (5 Minutes)

-- Shoulder Rolls: Roll shoulders forward and backward.
+- Shoulder rolls: Roll shoulders forward, then back.
 (1 min)

-- Arm Circles: Extend arms, make small circles.
+- Arm circles: Extend your arms and trace small circles.
 (1 min)

-- Wrist and Ankle Rotations: Rotate both clockwise and counterclockwise.
+- Wrist & ankle circles: Rotate both ways.
 (2 min)

 Standing Poses (15 Minutes)

-- Mountain Pose (Tadasana): Stand tall, feet hip-width, core engaged, spine long.
+- Mountain Pose (Tadasana): Stand tall with feet hip-width, lightly engage your core, and lengthen your spine.
 (1 min)

 “Mountain Pose teaches us to root our feet while reaching for the sky.”